pprahas/personal-website/content/jobs/AVS Consultants Inc/index.md

 url: 'https://avsconsultants.com/'
 ---

-- Conducted user group reviews and technology roadmap plannings to establish baselines against benchmarking for SAT Daily application.
+- Facilitated user group reviews and technology roadmap planning sessions to establish benchmarks for SAT Daily application.
-- Collaborated on building design docs with UML tools that incorporated the findings of technical discussions.
+- Contributed to the development of design docs using UML tools while adding insights from technical discussions.
-- Mitigated technical risks by prototyping and PoC.
+- Mitigated technical risks by engaging in prototyping and PoC initiatives.